 New Zealand is not short of innovators or world beating ideas – we are short of innovators who are also skilled entrepreneurs and business builders.

-And in the increasingly competitive and fast moving global marketplace of the future, it will be even more important for our country (spearheaded by Government), to invest more, in developing policy, incentives and support for small business owners.
+And in the increasingly competitive and fast moving global marketplace of the future, it will be even more important for our country to invest more, and in developing policy, incentives and support for small business owners.

 Small businesses are not the poor, unfortunate “also-ran” cousins of big businesses.
 They are the genesis of big business.